zapman449/monitorama_2016_notes/Tue04__Fake.it.Til.You.Make.It__by_John.Stanford.md

-# Fake it Til You Make It
+# Fake it til You Make It

 * Environment
     * several shippers -> one collector -> Elastic Search
-* How to clone...
+* How to clone and scale...
 Can you?
 * Start with onions
-* Started with 7 days of logs
+* Started with 7 days of logs, and analyze
 * By server dominates all traffic, 96% at the controller.
 * Swift generates 60% of the traffic
 * Date histogram data on message rate: